 SEC's Piwowar casts doubt on how money fund rules will shape up

-"There is a question on whether we are going to move forward on a floating (net asset value)," Michael Piwowar, a Republican member of the Securities and Exchange Commission, told reporters on the sidelines of an event at the American Enterprise Institute.
+"There is a question on whether we are going to move forward on a floating (net asset value)," Michael Piwowar, a Republican member of the SEC, told reporters on the sidelines of an event at the American Enterprise Institute.

-Piwowar's comments come as the SEC is putting the finishing touches on a rule aimed at reducing the risk of investor runs on money market mutual funds similar to what occurred in the 2008 financial crisis.
+Piwowar's comments come as the SEC is working to put the finishing touches on a rule aimed at reducing the risk of investor runs on money market mutual funds similar to what occurred in the 2008 financial crisis.

 The SEC could opt to adopt one of the two plans, or adopt them in combination.

 A person familiar with the matter told Reuters last week that the SEC was eyeing July 23 as a possible date for a vote and that it was leaning toward adopting a rule that combines the two provisions.

 Piwowar declined to confirm the date or how the rule may shape up.

 But he said he cannot support a floating net asset value in its current form because it would require floating shares to be rounded to the fourth decimal place -- something he said is out of line with current market practice.

 "We don't require that on any other mutual fund.
 It makes absolutely no sense to me," he said, adding that he would support a stand-alone plan for fees and gates.

 The money market fund industry has expressed reservations against a floating net asset value amid concerns it could kill such funds.